lfoppiano/SuperMat-paper/README.md

-# SuperMat: Construction of a linked annotated dataset fromsuperconductors-related publications
+# SuperMat: Construction of a linked annotated dataset from superconductors-related publications

 To cite this article: